dreamwaffer/wikipeople/README.md

 ```
 export PYTHONPATH="${PYTHONPATH}:FullPathToTheScriptsDir"
 ```
 - Check your Pillow version.
-If it is anything below Pillow 9.1.0, than check line 53 in module transformer in package create.
+If it is anything below Pillow 9.1.0, than check line 53 in module corrector in package create.
   - on linux run:
 	```
 	pip list | grep "Pillow"